The Center for Community Engagement

 Tiger Run for Autism: Hats off to our Senior RA's and Veterans Affairs' Team Red, White and Blue for organizing the first ever Tiger Run 5K for Autism.
-Over 340+ runners from the campus and community participated and generated over $4,000 for the fight against Autism.
+More than 340 runners from the campus and community participated and $4,000 was raised for the fight against Autism.

-Community Service Club Raises Funds & Supplies for the Homeless: April 12 saw 35 students come together for " Boxville ", an overnight event in support of the homeless.
+Community Service Club Raises Funds & Supplies for the Homeless: 35 students came together for " Boxville ", an overnight event in support of the homeless.
 The evening included a documentary on the homeless, card making for homeless children, creation of personal care/hygiene kits, and a box decorating contest.
 Ten hearty souls spent the night sleeping in boxes to gain an appreciation for people living on the street.
 Over $200 was raised for the Interfaith Partnership for the Homeless.
 Leading up to the event, a PB&J food drive netted enough supplies to make 200 sandwiches for the Schenectady City Mission.
-Many thanks to the student organizers who worked so hard to make this such an informative and productive event.
+Many thanks to the student organizers who worked so hard to make this event happen.

 SUNY's Holiday Spirit Warms the Heart: Students, faculty and staff stepped up big time to support those in need during the holidays.
 Sixteen families were supplied with holiday gifts in partnership with Head Start's "Adopt a Family" program.
 Thanks to all for your help in making the holidays shine a little brighter.

 Empty Bowls are Overflowing: Hats off to the Student Government Association for their leadership and all the campus volunteers who helped make this year’s Empty Bowls event a huge success!
 This broad based partnership to combat hunger speaks to the heart of community engagement and exemplifies the enormous power of leveraging campus resources with those of the community.
 Over 700 bowls were fabricated and $4,100 was raised to support local food pantries.